-Touro College is committed to providing reasonable accommodations to students who request accommodations for their documented disabilities.
+Touro University is committed to providing reasonable accommodations to students who request accommodations for their documented disabilities.

 Our centralized Office of Student Disability Services (OSDS) is led by an Executive Director who oversees Student Disability Services in the Undergraduate, Graduate, and Professional Divisions.
-Dr. Avery Horowitz is the OSDS Director for the Undergraduate Division and Dr. Donne Kampel is the Director for the Graduate Division.
+Dr. Avery Horowitz is the OSDS Director for the Undergraduate Division.
 Students with disabilities seeking reasonable accommodations should do so through the OSDS coordinator in their respective schools.
 Office of Student Disability Services Handbook may also be available in hard copy at each school’s OSDS.

 To request reasonable accommodations you must:

 - Complete the Application for Accommodations & Services.

 - Provide documentation as described in the Guidelines for Documentation.

 - Participate in an interactive dialogue with the OSDS coordinator.

 If you are a prospective student, new student or continuing student, please click on the specific links for more information.
 For further information and guidelines, please review the Office of Student Disability Services Handbook.